dtudk/pythonsupport-page/docs/_templates/environment_installation.rst

         If you accidentally choose the wrong kernel, don't worry, you can always go back by clicking the Python version you're currently using and then changing it.

-.. dropdown:: Activate environment in terminal
+.. dropdown:: Activate in Terminal

     In order to activate the course environment in a terminal, run the following command: